-Movement therapy is like medicine for your mental wellness.
+Movement therapy is medicine for your mental wellness.
 Moving in synchronization with other humans makes you feel better emotionally because it brings parts of your brain back online.

-Movement also has positive effects on your mental well-being by releasing feel-good hormones called endorphins.
+Movement therapy also has positive effects on your mental well-being by releasing feel-good hormones called endorphins.

 But you don’t have to run a marathon to feel better.
 What if you could move your body in gentle, natural ways that invite energy and life force into all areas of your body and release tension?

 Theories of body psychotherapy were developed by psychiatrists Wilhelm Reich, Alexander Lowen and John Pierrakos.
 They based their theories on the idea that emotional and psychological tension can get trapped or held in the muscles of our body and can be released through breathing, movement and expression.

 The idea is that we can impact our mental well-being by moving, breathing and expressing ourselves vocally and physically.